EDRN/PublicPortal/DEV-README.rst

 6. sudo bin/install-links

-You'll be left with /opt/local/bin/python2.7 ready to go and pre-loaded with needed dependencies.
-Use this Python executable from now on.
+You'll be left with /opt/local/bin/python2.7 ready to go and pre-loaded with needed dependencies.  *Use this Python executable from now on*.

 Building Out